 Hook Island in the Whitsundays

-Off the shores of Hook Island, you will discover famous reefs at Maureen's Cove, Luncheon Bay, Butterfly Bay and Manta Ray Bay, which are all known for their diverse corals, colourful marine life, and calm waters.
+Off the shores of Hook Island, you will discover famous reefs at Maureen's Cove, Luncheon Bay, Butterfly Bay, and Manta Ray Bay, which are all known for their diverse corals, colorful marine life, and calm waters.
 The sheltered bays offer an ideal anchorage place, with many boats mooring there for the night for a calm overnight stay.

 Looking for a tour to get to Hook Island?
 Live chat with our friendly, knowledgeable staff today for more information!